This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Sometimes you want to go out and swim without having to put on a swim cap.

-However, the thought of chlorine getting into contact with your hair makes you cringe.
+However, the thought of chlorine getting in contact with your hair makes you cringe.

 You quickly rethink your idea.

-Chlorine getting into contact with your hair can make it appear sticky when wet and straw-like when dry.
+Chlorine getting in contact with your hair can make it appear sticky when wet and straw-like when dry.

 When your hair suffers from chlorine damage, there is a build-up of chlorine on the hair follicle.